Health & Social Care

 WHAT CAN I DO AFTER STUDYING HEALTH & SOCIAL CARE?

-Health and Social Care offers relevant knowledge and skills to enhance employability in careers such as nursing, counselling, occupational therapy, mental health work, social work and physiotherapy.
+Health and Social Care offers relevant knowledge and skills to enhance employability in careers involving members of the public including nursing, counselling, occupational therapy, mental health work, social work and physiotherapy.

 FURTHER INFORMATION